NervousBlakedown/match_point/README.md

 ---

-# 🎉 Swipe & Meet - The Dating App That Puts Skin in the Game! 💸❤️
+# 🎉 MatchPoint - The Dating App That Puts Skin in the Game! 💸❤️

-**Swipe & Meet** isn’t just another dating app—it’s where commitment meets fun, accountability, and a bit of healthy risk-taking!
+**MatchPoint** isn’t just another dating app—it’s where commitment meets fun, accountability, and a bit of healthy risk-taking!
 Say goodbye to endless ghosting and unfulfilled matches, and say hello to real connections with real people.

 ---

 ## 🌟 What Makes Us Different?

 1. **💰 Pay to Swipe (Only $5!)**
    Tired of meaningless swipes?
-At **Swipe & Meet**, it costs $5 to swipe "yes" on someone.
+At **MatchPoint**, it costs $5 to swipe "yes" on someone.
 This means you’ll only swipe on people you’re genuinely interested in!

 2. **💘 Mutual Swipes Only**
    The $5 only leaves your pocket if they swipe "yes" on you too!
 Matching has never been more intentional.